-Tactical Urbanism is a Minneapolis Downtown Improvement District program built around the idea that the experiences people have in downtown public spaces, and how safe they feel, are shaped by how those places are designed and programmed.
-MDID and its partners work together to help improve real and perceived safety downtown through this program for enhancing an area with low-cost environmental changes.
+Tactical Urbanism is a Mpls Downtown Improvement District program built around the idea that the experiences people have in downtown public spaces, and how safe they feel, are shaped by how those places are designed and programmed.
+DID and its partners work together to help improve real and perceived safety downtown through this program for enhancing an area with low-cost environmental changes.

 Tactical Urbanism is a collaborative effort, and we look for opportunities to partner with stakeholders and community organizations where there is a match between the need and the opportunity.
 Some of our recent partnerships include work with: